Geneseo Knights: Team

-Club Sports
+Club sports

 Although they are not NCAA programs, Geneseo also has 23 competitive club sports teams that compete in intercollegiate play as well as teams for recreational participants.
 Some of these clubs include rowing, rugby, baseball, soccer, tennis, cheerleading, badminton and golf.

-Intramural Sports
+Intramural sports

 There are also 27 intramural sport offerings, such as broomball.

+Venues

+The "Ira S. Wilson Ice Arena" (also known as 'The Ira') is an ice hockey rink located on the campus of SUNY Geneseo.
+It is the home ice of the SUNY Geneseo's NCAA Division III men's ice hockey team.
+It is also used by the Geneseo/Livingston Blues Youth Hockey, as well as students who take advantage of open skating hours during the week.

+The arena has a listed capacity of 2,500 fans, and important Ice Knights hockey games routinely draw 2,000 fans from the college and the town.